-But if these students go for Eclipse anyway I recommend to turn on the auto-build on save at PROJECT > PROPERTIES > Fortran Build > Build on rescource save (Auto build).
+If these students go for Eclipse anyway I recommend to turn on the auto-build on save at PROJECT > PROPERTIES > Fortran Build > Build on rescource save (Auto build).

 The pre-processing bug will not have an impact on these users.

 If students work on medium projects beyond beginner Fortran courses the situation is different.
 Therefore EfSC can be useful.